 And really, is anyone out there picketing for more of the Mole Man?
 And when was the last time Tyrranus even appeared in a comic book?

 It's not impossible some parts of this subterranean civil war will be brought up in the future, but it's not likely either.

 Lifeform4 of 12In another world, “Lifeform” — which ran through a number of 1993 annuals, including Punisher and Hulk — would fit into the current Marvel Universe quite well, being both topical and featuring current favorite evil scientists A.I.M.
 The original event focused on a schizophrenic villain who, after being exposed to an experimental virus, continues to mutate and evolve into something that becomes progressively less human — if progressively more deadly to those around him.

-Spidey's Totally Tiny Adventure5 of 12Sure, “Spider-Verse” featured all of the possible Spider-Men (Spider-Mans?) that have ever appeared ever apart from the ones that might be legally troubling, and we’re just finished a story where Peter Parker kinda-sorta-didn’t-really die, but still: Did either of these epics cut Spider-Man down to size as effectively as this 1990 Spider-Annuals crossover that brought the character into the Microverse?
+Spidey's Totally Tiny Adventure5 of 12Sure, “Spider-Verse” featured all of the possible Spider-Men (Spider-Mans?) that have ever appeared ever apart from the ones that might be legally troubling, and we’re still dealing with the fallout of a story where Peter Parker kinda-sorta-didn’t-really die, but still: Did either of these epics cut Spider-Man down to size as effectively as this 1990 Spider-Annuals crossover that brought the character into the Microverse?

 Bringing this storyline back wouldn’t just offer up a fun romp in the middle of far more dramatic events elsewhere in the Marvel Universe, it’d also bring back the Microverse once again, a concept that is constantly (sadly) forgotten in the middle of everything else that the MU has available.
 It’s time to get small again.